MicrosoftDocs/memdocs/memdocs/configmgr/comanage/company-portal.md

 The Company Portal supports the following actions:

-- Launch the Company Portal app on co-managed devices and sign in with Azure Active Directory (Azure AD) single sign-on (SSO).
+- Launch the Company Portal app on co-managed devices and sign in with Microsoft Entra single sign-on (SSO).
 - View available and installed Configuration Manager apps in the Company Portal alongside Intune apps.
 - Install available Configuration Manager apps from the Company Portal and receive installation status information.